qase-tms/qase-python/qase-pytest/README.md

     qase.attach((driver.get_screenshot_as_png(), "image/png", "result.png"))
 ```

-You could pass as much files as you need.
+You can pass as many files as you need.

-Also you should know, that if no case id is associated with current test in
+**Note:** If no case ID is associated with the current test in pytest,
-pytest - attachment would not be uploaded:
+the attachment will not be uploaded:

 ```python
 import pytest